 The transformative power of tonglen lies in directly experiencing that we are all born with basic goodness, and that our suffering, borne of clinging to a solid sense of self, obscures our basic goodness and lovingkindness as we move through life’s challenges.

-Practicing equanimity is another transformative practice.
+Practicing equanimity is another transformative practice that helps me in difficult times like these..
 It is a powerful way to let go of negativity and an “us versus them” mentality.
-Vietnamese Buddhist master Thich Nhat Han says that equanimity involves seeing everyone as equal: “We shed all discrimination and prejudice, and remove all boundaries between ourselves and others.
-In a conflict, even though we are deeply concerned, we remain impartial, able to love and to understand both sides.”[c]
+Vietnamese Buddhist master Thich Nhat Han has said that equanimity involves seeing everyone as equal: “We shed all discrimination and prejudice, and remove all boundaries between ourselves and others.
+In a conflict, even though we are deeply concerned, we remain impartial, able to love and to understand both sides.”[a]

-Understanding Donald Trump in this way helps me practice compassion and equanimity, not only for him, but for all others who have suffered because of difficult upbringings.
+Understanding Putin in this way helps me practice compassion and equanimity, not only for him, but for all others who have suffered because of war.
 May they all discover the “lovingkindness that is [their] true nature.”

 [a] Thich Nhat Han (1997).
 The Heart of the Buddha’s Teaching.
 New York: Broadway Books, p.
 162.